petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-graphql-apis.md

 ): BlogPosting
 ```

-Since the query above revealed your Blog post's ID, you can retrieve just the post you want:
+Since the query above revealed your Blog post's ID, you can retrieve only the post you want:

 ```graphql
 query {